UniversalDependencies/UD_Turkish-IMST/README.md

 The UD Turkish Treebank, also called the IMST-UD Treebank, is a semi-automatic conversion of the IMST Treebank (Sulubacak&Eryiğit, 2018; Sulubacak et al., 2016), which is itself a reannotated version of the METU-Sabancı Turkish Treebank (Oflazer et al., 2003).
 All three of the treebanks share the same raw data, a set of 5 635 sentences collected from daily news reports and novels.

+Validation errors in the dataset were corrected by BOUN TABILAB/TULAP team in UD v2.11 release.

 # Acknowledgments
 The IMST-UD Treebank is licensed under Creative Commons (BY-NC-SA 4.0).
 A summary for the terms of the license is given below (see here for more information).
 Under the terms of the license,